Is It Normal for a Heat Pump to Run Constantly in Winter?

 Yes, it is normal for a heat pump to run longer cycles or even appear to run constantly during winter, especially when temperatures drop below 40°F. Unlike furnaces that blast hot air in short bursts, heat pumps operate more gradually and efficiently by running extended cycles to maintain your desired temperature.
 In Edmond and Oklahoma City, where winter temperatures frequently fluctuate between 20°F and 45°F, your heat pump works harder to extract warmth from the cold outdoor air.
 When temperatures plunge near or below freezing—particularly during those Oklahoma ice storms—your system may run nearly continuously to keep up with heating demand while remaining more energy-efficient than traditional heating methods.

-When Constant Running Indicates a Problem
+When Does Constant Running Indicate a Problem?

 While extended operation is expected, certain signs indicate your heat pump is struggling beyond normal winter performance.
 If your system runs nonstop but your home never reaches the thermostat setting, or if you notice ice buildup on the outdoor unit that doesn’t clear during defrost cycles, you likely have an issue requiring professional attention.
 Common problems include refrigerant leaks, malfunctioning defrost controls, dirty air filters restricting airflow, or improperly sized equipment for your home’s heating load.